What can I do at Traders Village?

 - Framed art and more

-Underneath the covered patios, are mini stages with rows of seating close by where you can enjoy a live band, kids entertainer and performance of all kinds.
+Underneath the covered patios, are mini stages with rows of seating close by where you can enjoy a live band, kids entertainer, and performances of all kinds.

 Most weekends you’ll find themed events.
 In July they’ll celebrate National Mac and Cheese Day and in September the Annual Native American Pow Wow, with dance contests, singing, tipis, honoring ceremonies and an arts and crafts show.